 There’s no shortage of how-to books catering to pot growers both in and out of the black market, but Colorado’s forthcoming guidebook aims to apply established agronomy practices to the production of marijuana.

 Clifford Wright, who has traced the history of Sicilian-Arab foods in two books, Cucina Paradiso and A Mediterranean Feast, points to the Arab approaches to irrigation and agronomy, which led to larger crop yields.

 Traditional agronomy transfers genes between plants whose kinship lets them interbreed.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'agronomy.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of AGRONOMY
+Origin and Etymology of agronomy

-probably from French agronomie,
+probably from French agronomie, from agro- + -nomie -nomy

-Seen & Heard
+Seen and Heard

 What made you want to look up agronomy?
 Please tell us where you read or heard it (including the quote, if possible).